Developable Quad Meshes and Contact Element Nets: Discrete Developables

+\paragraph{Projective Transformations} Developability is well known to be invariant under projective transformations.
+This property is numerically verified by Fig.~\ref{fig:remeshing}, and is in part reflected in our approach using homogeneous coordinates (in this way projective transformations are simply expressed as linear mappings).
+Our constructions up to and including the computation of the ruling line fields are projectively invariant.
+Only the developability condition of Def.~\ref{defn:developability} itself, which checks equality of ruling line fields, is not.
+We employ such a projective transformation later --- see Fig.~\ref{fig:paraboliccylinder}.

-Developables can exhibit geometric singularities like a cone's vertex or the line of regression in a torsal ruled surface.
-The criterion \eqref{eq:cond:developability} does not prevent singularities from emerging, and in fact extremely singular meshes formed by the tangents of a curve may well enjoy discrete developability.
+\paragraph{Singularities of Developable Quad Meshes} Developables can exhibit geometric singularities like a cone's vertex or the line of regression in a torsal ruled surface.
+The developability criterion of Def.~\ref{defn:developability} does not prevent singularities from emerging, and in fact, extremely singular meshes formed by the tangents of a curve may well enjoy discrete developability.
 We prevent such singularities by fairness imposed on the normal vector field $\nw_f$.
-Combinatorial singularities do not pose a problem (see Fig.~\ref{fig:sing}), since also in this case the geometric interpretation of \eqref{eq:cond:developability} remains valid.
+Combinatorial singularities do not pose a problem, since also in this case the geometric interpretation of Eq.~\eqref{eq:cond:developability} remains valid --- see Fig.~\ref{fig:sing}.